Python obfuscator online

 Limits on handling of keyword arguments

-If you make a function call with keyword arguments, the keyword argument names in the function call are presently left unobfuscated.
-Why did I do this?
 Suppose the keyword arguments are going into a dictionary, as in this example code from Guido van Rossum's Python Tutorial (Release 2.4.2) wherein the dictionary is named "keywords" ...

 def cheeseshop(kind, *arguments, **keywords):